Nasal septal hematoma

-A septal hematoma is collection of blood within the septum.
+A nasal septal hematoma is collection of blood within the septum of the nose.
 The septum is the part of the nose between the two nostrils.
 An injury disrupts the blood vessels so that fluid and blood may collect under the lining.

 A septal hematoma can be caused by:

 - A broken nose

 - Injury to the soft tissue of the area